-Reporter Guide
+REPORTER Guide

-What is the Reporter?
+What is REPORTER?

 - Emissions data for selected geographic areas

-- Professional charts and graphs
+- Professional charts and graphs (bar and donut charts)

 - Formatted text and analysis